dataviscourse/tutorials/lectures/lecture-javascript.md

 There is an alternative way of defining functions:
 {% include code.html id="function_expression" file="function_expression.js" code="" js="true" preview="false" %}

-Pay attention to what’s happening here: this is assigning a value to a variable in the same way that `x = "hi"` assigns the string value "hi" to the variable `x`.
-But that value is a function!
+Pay attention to what’s happening here: this is assigning a function to a variable in the same way that `x = "hi"` assigns the string value "hi" to the variable `x`.
 This is important.
 In JavaScript, **functions are values that can be stored in variables**.
 This is your first exposure to the idea that JavaScript is a functional language.
 In the same way that you can store function values in variables, you can pass them around as parameters, store them in arrays, object fields, and even use them as return values of other functions!
 This is a powerful idea that we will use a lot.

 In particular, we will use a lot of anonymous functions, or “lambda abstractions” when working with D3.
 We've already used one example for sorting an array above.
 Here is another example: